-BounceBack is a free skill-building program managed by the Canadian Mental Health Association (CMHA).
+BounceBack is a free, skill-building program managed by the Canadian Mental Health Association (CMHA).
 BounceBack provides tips to support your mental health during COVID-19.
-The tip sheet offers 10 quick and easy things you can do to alleviate mild-to-moderate symptoms of anxiety or depression at a time when these difficulties may be exacerbated.
+Their tip sheet offers 10 quick and easy things you can do to alleviate mild-to-moderate symptoms of anxiety or depression at a time when these difficulties may be exacerbated.

 Trying to live within the confines of physical isolation is stressful.
 It’s OK to NOT be OK.
 Ottawa Public Health has created an information page on how to respond to stressful events.
 The page provides links to resources on where to get help and information for children, teens and families.

 Feeling overwhelmed?
 Ottawa Public Health provides links to telephone, text and chat mental health resources, a COVID-19 coping survey and an employer’s guide to managing through COVID-19.

 Counselling Connect provides free access to a same-day or next-day phone or video counselling session.
 This service is for children, youth, adults and families in Ottawa and the surrounding area.
 There is no waiting list.